top of page

 2. When is the flu most contagious?

-• The flu is most contagious 1 day before symptoms appear and up to 5–7 days after symptoms begin.
-This means that you can spread the flu to others even before you realize you have it, which is why it’s important to practice good hygiene and avoid close contact with others when you’re sick.
+• The flu is most contagious starting about 1 day before you begin to feel symptoms and remains contagious for about 5 to 7 days after symptoms start.
+This means you can spread the flu to others even before you know you're sick.
+This is why it's very important to wash your hands often, cover your mouth and nose when coughing or sneezing, avoid close contact with others when you're sick, and practice good hygiene to reduce the spread of the virus.

 3. How can I speed up flu recovery?